dh-199-the-shape-of-roman-history/Roman-Funeral-and-Family/README.md

 TODO: Add hyperaggressive model, update data to match the later visualizations.
 Include women in the visualizations.

+### Unity Visualizations
+(Subfolder: Unity)

+This set of visualizations improves upon the SketchUp ones above by adding a third, "hyperaggressive" model and allowing interaction with the visualizations in the RomeLab 3D world.
+Instead of Ruby and SketchUp, this uses C# and Unity.
+The base of the code was produced by a team at Ball State, though it has been heavily modified.
+These visualizations link to family trees, described below.

+NOTES: The SketchUp file used for the Unity mesh is too large for GitHub.
+The Unity project relies on being embedded in a specific Drupal server at hvwc.ucla.edu and cannot run otherwise.
+Online (multiplayer) modes rely on the Photon Unity Network.

+Pipeline:
+* Generate the CSV files from the DPRR backend.
+* Remove the top 2 rows of each.
+* Run UnityInputGenerator.py to produce the input file for either level of certainty.
+* Run the Unity code to generate models.
+* Save the models as prefabs to be used later.
+* Upload the Unity code to the Drupal site.

+TODO: Decouple Unity from Drupal.
+Set up online and offline modes.
+Update AllFunerals to use the newest data.

+### Family Trees
+(Subfolder: Family Trees)

+This set of visualizations shows each person in the database within their family tree, using D3.js.
+As with the Unity, there are 3 levels of certainty - each Unity funeral in each model is associated with a tree.

+Pipeline:
+* Generate the CSV files from the DPRR backend.
+* Remove the top 2 rows of each.
+* Run d3TreeGenerator.py to produce a tree for each person for either level of certainty.
+** This uses TreeVertical.html (including D3.js) as a template.
+** Each person appears in exactly 1 graph

+TODO: Improve images and spacing.

 ### 2D Family Network Graphs
 (Subfolder: Family Graphs)